The ideas listed below are based on our extensive knowledge in WakeupData from optimizing countless product feeds for hundreds of clients.

 Placing products in Google’s product categories is designed to help potential customers find their way to your specific product.
 This means it is important that you find the correct product category for your product – otherwise you run the risk of potential customers being unable to find what they are looking for: your products!
 You can find a full list of the Google categories here.

-3. Core fields
+3. Include all Core fields

 It might sound obvious but it still needs to be told to some online retailers!
 Ensure that all your products’ Core fields are all filled out with: product ID, title, image, link, stock, price, new/refurbished, in stock/ out of stock/ preorder.

 4. Structure your titles

 There are different recommendations on your product title structure depending on the marketplace,but as general advice for Google Shopping you should try and include: brand + title + color + size + gender (in that order).

 Google offer a maximum of 150 characters for each product title, but bear in mind that this is often shortened to around 70 characters when displayed on a page.
 Find out how we can add and remove text to make the perfect titles in the video below:

 You should make sure you have EANs included for all your products in your Google Shopping campaign – this is often a requirement for many channels so it is important you retrieve EAN/GTINs for your products.

 Make sure you check specifications for your products and take the action to include relevant factors like colors and material as well as providing a direct URL link to your product (without any tracking).